About the Doctors' and Dentists' Review Body

 The independent review body on doctors' and dentists' remuneration (DDRB) makes recommendations to the government on pay awards for medical and dental staff.
 NHS Employers submits evidence to the DDRB, based on information collected from our policy board and our regular meetings with NHS medical and HR directors.
 Final decisions on pay awards are made by the government.

-We have now published our 2019/20 written evidence to the DDRB.
+We have now published our 2020/21 written evidence to the DDRB.
 This is based on feedback collected from employers during an extensive period of engagement.
-It covers contract reform for doctors in training and consultants, and addresses the DDRB's request for us to consider targeting pay.
+It covers doctors in training, specialty and associate specialist (SAS) doctors, consultants and salaried primary care dentists.
+We have also responded to DDRB's request for us to consider targeting pay.

 - The NHS, and its staff, continue to feel the combined effects of financial pressure, workforce shortages and rising demand.

 - There is a risk that without the right workforce then the aims of the NHS People Plan will not be met.

 - Any pay award over and above that already planned must be fully funded.